3D visualization of protein structure showing intricate folding patterns, including helices and sheets.

 What are the benefits of early process development?

-Early development enables you to optimize strain performance and fermentation conditions before moving into scale up, or expensive GMP environments.
-This approach reduces risk, and ensures a smoother, more cost-efficient transition into manufacturing.
+Early development enables you to optimize strain performance and fermentation conditions before moving into scale-up or expensive GMP environments.
+At VALIDOGEN, this work is supported by the proprietary UNLOCK PICHIA® technology platform as a proven basis for robust and scalable Pichia process development.
+This approach reduces tech transfer risk and ensures a smoother, more cost-efficient transition into manufacturing.

 What if I already have a Pichia strain – can you optimize the fermentation for it?